SaengerKreuz86/VocabTrainer/README.md

 # VocabTrainer
-This trainer will ask you questions about vocabulary.
+This trainer bases on the japanese upb course.
+It will ask you questions about vocabulary.
 German/English to Japanese.
 It works inside the console.
 ## Building the project
 Building is done via maven.
 You will need Java 24
 ## Execution